SZA: Collaborations and features

 SZA has worked with Kendrick Lamar, her most well-known collaborator, on several songs since 2014.

 SZA is known for her work relationship with former TDE labelmate Kendrick Lamar.
 Heran Mamo of Billboard writes that they are the "ultimate rapper-singer duo", and HipHopDXs Andy Bustard comments that they are the best such duo of their time.
 Dubbed by SZA as her "sensei", Lamar has inspired her to take risks and experiment when making music.
 In a talk show interview, she commented: "He's a huge part of my fumbling and finding era because I'm trusting his expertise ...
 So I'm just like, 'Teach me, sensei, what you know.
 The two released their first song together in 2014, which was "Babylon" from SZA's third EP Z. He and SZA have three top-ten singles: "All the Stars" in 2018, the US number one "Luther" in 2024, and "30 for 30" in 2025.

 Many other artists have worked with SZA multiple times.
 One of her earliest collaborators was rapper Mac Miller, who produced two songs from Z. She first met him when she moved to Los Angeles in 2014.
 SZA and singer and rapper Lizzo, whom she befriended after a 2013 Red Bull tour, once considered starting a rock band.
 The two co-wrote "F2F" from SOS when the idea first came to them.
-In 2023, Lizzo released a remix of "Special" featuring SZA, and she was originally going to be a feature on "BMF".
+SZA has featured on two of Lizzo's songs, "Special" (2023) and "IRL" (2025), and Lizzo was originally going to be a feature on "BMF".
 (Note: "BMF" was formerly known as "Boy from South Detroit", and initial reports about Lizzo's appearance used that title.)
 Apart from singers and rappers, there are select producers with whom SZA often works.
 Two of them, Carter Lang and ThankGod4Cody, have produced several of her songs from Ctrl, SOS, and Lana.

 Norma Rowe, SZA's deceased maternal grandmother, appears via sampled voice recordings on Ctrl and SOS.
 Rowe affectionally calls her "Granny", and she is credited as such on both albums.
 Writing for Vulture, journalist Zach Schonfeld ranked Rowe as the fourth-best mother to appear on their child or grandchild's songs.
 He gave her a "wholesome index" of eight out of ten.